-b.c.
+- b.
+Part-Time employees shall receive fifty-percent (50%) of the amount provided in paragraph (a) above. - c.
 Eligible Opt-Out Arrangement: Upon providing reasonable evidence of alternative coverage, as required by the ACA's Eligible Opt Out Arrangement rules (below), a full-time or part-time employee as defined in Section 2.A.2 of this Article, shall be entitled to receive the monthly cash allotment in taxable cash.